lpcde: Estimation and Inference for Local Polynomial Conditional Density Estimators

-Notice that robust bias-correction provides more accurate coverage, both pointwise and uniformly over the support across all derivative orders.
-We recommend, for accurate coverage probabilities, using uniform confidence bands with robust bias-corrected estimates.

-We can also analyze the pointwise-in-$y$ performance of our estimator and inference methods.
-Table~\ref{table:pw_table} presents the average pointwise results of 5000 simulated data sets.
-We consider three different evaluation points on the support of $y$ for the conditional PDF and three different values of the conditioning variable $\bx$.
-The first four columns of the table present average pointwise MSE-optimal bandwidth used in estimation, effective sample size at each evaluation point, bias, and standard error.
-The last four columns are the average pointwise confidence interval coverage and width of the confidence interval for the standard estimate and inference method ("WBC") and robust bias-corrected estimate and inference ("RBC").
+Table~\ref{table:pw_table} presents the results of this simulated study.
+The first four columns of the table present average pointwise MSE-optimal bandwidth used in estimation ($\widehat{h}_{\text{MSE}}$), bias, standard error (SE) and root mean squared-error (RMSE).
+The last four columns are the average pointwise confidence interval coverage and width (AW) of the confidence interval for the standard estimate and inference method (``WBC'') and robust bias-corrected estimate and inference (``RBC'').

-We note that across all pointwise combinations, robust bias-corrected inference produces accurate coverage.
+Note that robust bias-corrected inference produces accurate empirical coverage across all pointwise combinations.
+As such, we recommend users employ robust bias-corrected estimates for improved reliability of results.